Rychpack/Study_Python_Alura/README.md

 # Study_Python_Alura
-File the course python in Alura
+My notes from the python course at Alura